AyshaChowdhury/portfolio-site/README.md

 When choosing my **color palette**, I pulled inspiration from the image itself — mainly purples, oranges, and yellows.
 I liked how these colors work together to give a bright yet balanced look, keeping the page both engaging and easy on the eyes.

 ---

+## About Me Page

+---

+## Projects Page

+For my Projects page, I wanted to showcase a few of the academic and professional projects I’ve worked on.
+I used a gallery-style layout with individual project boxes, each containing an image, a title, and a short description.

+To organize the layout, I used a **.project-gallery class** as a container for all the project boxes.
+This made it easy to center the boxes, add spacing between them, and keep everything aligned across different screen sizes.
+Using a single container also helped me apply consistent styles to the entire gallery, so the page looks cohesive and polished.

+The **hover effect** on each project box adds a bit of interactivity, making the page feel dynamic.
+It also helps highlight each project as I explore the gallery.

+I chose images for each project that is visually engaging and matches the layout of my portfolio.
+For the design, I kept the same color palette and fonts as the rest of the website to maintain a cohesive look and feel.
+The page is fully responsive, so it looks good on desktop, tablet, and mobile devices.
+The text descriptions are concise and informative, so anyone visiting the page can understand the scope and impact of each project at a glance.

+Overall, I designed this page to feel organized, approachable, and visually interesting, giving viewers an easy way to browse my work and get a sense of my skills.

+---
 ## Contact Page

 For my Contact page, I wanted to make it simple, clear, and easy to use while keeping the same color theme as the rest of the website.
 I divided the layout into two columns - one for the image and one for the form.

-The **image** on the right side represents communication and connection.
+The image on the right side represents communication and connection.
 It fits the overall aesthetic of my site and helps the page feel more lively and engaging.

 On the **left side**, I added a “Get in Touch” heading followed by a form that allows users to contact me directly.
 I included input fields for name, email, phone number, and a message box, as well as an optional checkbox for joining my mailing list.
 I used the `mailto:` action so that the form opens the user’s email client when they click submit.

 I made sure that all fields are **required** so users can’t submit an incomplete form.

 The **Submit button** uses a gradient that blends orange and peach tones, similar to the colors used in my navigation hover effects.
-This helps maintain consistency..
+This helps maintain consistency.

 Overall, I designed this page to feel warm, welcoming, and user-friendly.